ducktordanny/family-shopping-list/README.md

 ## Should do later:

+-   [ ] In authentication when we verify if a user is existing then we should just simply use User.findOrCreate(...)
+-   [ ] Create a middleware for accessing to groups and items only if a user is included in that group
--   Validation for new group etc.
+-   [x] Validation for new group etc.
--   Shouldn't morgan be at the devDependencies?